python/cpython/Doc/distutils/setupscript.rst

 There are still some other options which can be used to handle special cases.

-The :option:`optional` option is a boolean; if it is true, that specifies that a build failure in the extension should not abort the build process, but simply not install the failing extension.
+The :option:`optional` option is a boolean; if it is true, a build failure in the extension will not abort the build process, but instead simply not install the failing extension.

 The :option:`extra_objects` option is a list of object files to be passed to the linker.
 These files must not have extensions, as the default extension for the